Wolf1098/univention-corporate-server/test/ucs-test/tests/92_udm-rest-performance/README.md

 - **`03_user_search.py`** - User search performance tests
   - Search all users
-  - Search with limits and pagination
   - Filtered searches by username patterns
   - Search by lastname, email, and other attributes
   - Recently created and disabled user searches

 - **`04_group_search.py`** - Group search performance tests
   - Search all groups
-  - Search with limits and pagination
   - Filtered searches by group name patterns
   - Security and distribution group searches
   - Groups with members and recent groups